DMV.ORG is not affiliated with any government agency

 • 0.08% for everyone else

 The BAC applies only to alcohol.
-If any detectable amount of an illegal substance―like cocaine or marijuana―is found in your blood, you'll receive at least the same penalties as you would for alcohol, and perhaps even more.
+If any detectable amount of an illegal substance is found, you'll receive at least the same penalties as you would for alcohol, and perhaps even more.

 The Illegal Per Se Law simply means that driving with a BAC at or above the legally prescribed limit is an offense in and of itself.
 However, because the BAC limits are just a guide, you can also be arrested or cited for having a lower―but still detectable―amount of alcohol in your system.